MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/ne-shobjidl_core-default_folder_menu_restrictions.md

 ### -field DFMR_OPTIN_HANDLERS_ONLY

 0x0040.
-Opt-in to load handler for placeholder files.
+Opt-in to load handler for partial cloud files.
 Only used for handlers that will not cause implicit hydration.
 Opt-in handlers must have the registry value "ContextMenuOptIn" under HKCR\CLSID\<handler clsid>

 ### -field DFMR_RESOURCE_AND_FOLDER_VERBS_ONLY